han850920/DL-implementation-/README.md

 # Deep Learning Neural Networks

-This is a project that implementing Multilayer Pereptron and Convolution Neural Networks without DL library(e.g. tensorflow,pythorch......)
+This is a project that implementing Multilayer Perceptron and Convolution Neural Networks without DL library(e.g. tensorflow,pythorch......)
 And we use MNIST dataset to demo our model.
 ## Getting Started